 Before you perform ad-hoc incremental backup, check the following prerequisites:

-- The backup job must be configured and successfully run at least once.
+- The backup job that you want to use to perform ad-hoc incremental backup must be configured and successfully run at least once.

 - You cannot perform ad-hoc incremental backup if a backup task of any type is currently running.
 These include a scheduled backup, standalone full backup, active full backup or ad-hoc incremental backup.

-- Double-click the Veeam Agent for Microsoft Windows icon in the system tray and click Backup Now in the Control Panel.
+- Double-click the Veeam Agent for Microsoft Windows icon in the system tray or right-click it and select Control Panel.